KYMEKA/KYMEKA.github.io/README.md

-# This data consists of data that requires MIMIC-CXR licensing and data that does not.
+# This dataset consists of data that requires MIMIC-CXR licensing and data that does not.

 ## 1. KYMEKA_dataset (Licensing is not required)
 #### Based on chest radiographs, the cause of the diagnosis was collected in the form of questions and responses.